AishGite/skill-swap-platform/README.md

-# Skill Swap Platform 🚀
+# Selected Problem Statement : SKILL SWAP PLATFORM 🚀

+##Team Members :
+Aishwarya Gite - aishgite@gmail.com
+Abhishek Saraff - abhisheksaraff18@gmail.com

 A beautiful and interactive platform where users can list their skills and request others in return.
 Built with React, Node.js, and MySQL.